-FCPA Penalties and Foreign Corrupt Practices Act Violations
+Foreign Corrupt Practices Act Penalties and FCPA Violations

-Foreign Corrupt Practices Act fines and penalties and violations can be premised upon your efforts in due diligence or otherwise seek to determine whether there was a legitimate business purpose for the use of a “middleman” or consultant.
+US Foreign Corrupt Practices Act FCPA penalties and violations can be premised upon your efforts in due diligence or otherwise seek to determine whether there was a legitimate business purpose for the use of a “middleman” or consultant.
 Under the FCPA anti bribery provisions, this is especially true when conducting business operations and building foreign relationships overseas.
-The following is a brief summary of Foreign Corrupt Practices Act Violations fines and penalties:
+The following is a brief summary of Foreign Corrupt Practices Act Violations fines and penalties.

-What are the Potential Penalties for Violating the FCPA Anti-bribery Provisions and Government Corruption Provisions
+What are the Potential Penalties for Violating the SEC and DOJ FCPA Anti-bribery Provisions and Government Corruption Provisions

 - Civil penalty up to $10,000